Hospital Rock Area Rock Climbing

 Note: The turnout the SEKI guidebook refers to can only accommodate 1-2 vehicles, and the approach directly up the hill is steep and through some nasty weeds.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hospital Rock Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hospital Rock Area:

 Featured Route For Hospital Rock Area

 BETA PHOTO: Lunchbox Ledge 5.8, Hospital Rock Area, Sequoia NP...